martinos/blog/content/blog/function_composition.md

 celcius_str(celcius)
 ```

-You can rewrite it this way
+But in order to eliminate the temporary variable, you can rewrite it this way

 ```ruby
 celcius_str(to_celcius(fahrenheit))